Articles of Incorporation and Rules

 2. When a vote of confidence is held under Article 12, paragraph 4, the person who receives the confidence of a majority of the representatives attending the general meeting of representatives shall be declared elected

-Article 17 A candidate may cancel his/her candidacy or acceptance of recommendation at any time until the successful candidate is determined by notifying the Chairman of the Election Management Committee.
+Article 17 A person who has become a candidate may withdraw his or her candidacy or acceptance of recommendation at any time until the winner is determined by notifying the Chairman of the Executive Election Management Committee.

 2. In the event of a cancellation under the preceding paragraph, the preparations, voting, etc. for a written ballot that have already been carried out shall be deemed not to have been carried out except for the part that concerns that person

-Article 18 The Chairman of the Officer Election Management Committee shall report the results of the officer election to the General Meeting and announce them to the members within 14 days.
+Article 18 The Chairman of the Board of Directors Election Committee shall report the results of the board of directors election to the General Assembly and make a public notice to the members within 14 days.

-Article 19 If an elected officer declines to assume office or does not assume office due to loss of officer qualifications, etc., the runner-up will be determined to be the winner by decision of the Officer Election Management Committee, and this will be announced by the Chairman of the Officer Election Management Committee.
+Article 19 If an elected officer declines to assume office, or fails to assume office due to loss of qualifications or other reasons, the next highest-ranking person shall be declared the elected officer by the decision of the Officer Election Management Committee, and the Chairman of the Officer Election Management Committee shall make an announcement to that effect.

 (Appointment)

-Article 20: Those elected at the regular general meeting of representatives shall assume office as officers at the conclusion of that regular general meeting.
+Article 20 Those elected at the Ordinary General Meeting shall assume office as officers when the Ordinary General Meeting concludes.

-Article 21 When a representative becomes an officer, he/she shall resign from his/her position as representative at the time of his/her appointment.
+Article 21 When a representative assumes office, he/she shall resign from his/her position as representative at the time of his/her appointment.

 (Objections)

-Article 22 Objections to elections shall be made in writing or orally to the Chairman of the Election Management Committee before the conclusion of the general meeting of representatives.
+Article 22 Objections concerning elections shall be made in writing or orally to the chairperson of the Executive Election Management Committee before the conclusion of the General Assembly.

 2. The ruling on the objection will be made by the Officers Election Management Committee and will be notified to the objector by the time the General Meeting of Representatives is concluded